ShipStream/openmage-sync/README.md

 Installation
 ============

-You can install this extension using Composer, modman or zip file.
-Flush the OpenMage cache after installation.
+You can install this extension using Composer, modman, zip file or tar file.

+**Flush the OpenMage cache after installation to activate the extension.**

 #### modman